hphelion/documentation/commercial/GA1/commerical.services-swift-deployment-add-disk-account-container.md

 Perform the following steps to add Swift disk to a ring:

-1. Log in to Undercloud from Seed.
+1. Log in to the undercloud from seed.

 		# ssh heat-admin@<Undercloud IP address>
 		# sudo -i